The Life and Work of Alan Allbon

 His response was both immediate and effective – with the assistance of Dennis Allen, he quickly came up with a diesel version of the Arrow.
 Since this shared many of the same components and much of the tooling for the Arrow, it could be put into production with minimal delay.
 In fact, the first advertisement for the new model, christened the Allbon Javelin, appeared in the form of an insert in the full-page Mercury Models placement in the February 1950 issue of “Aeromodeller” magazine, only 4 months after the introduction of the Arrow.
 The engine was touted as "the Diesel version of the famous Allbon Arrow 1.49 Glow-Plug".

-Several published tests of the Javelin quickly confirmed that it was one of the best-performing engines in its displacement category then available to the British modelling public.
+Several published tests of the Javelin quickly confirmed that it was one of the best-performing engines in its displacement category then available to the British modelling public, outperforming the Arrow by a substantial margin.
 It was also very well made, like all Allbon products.
-The modelling public agreed completely with this assessment, consequently lining up to buy the engine in substantial numbers.
+British power modellers agreed completely with this assessment, consequently lining up to buy the engine in substantial numbers.
 At one fell swoop, the Javelin had restored the Allbon name to its former high status in the eyes of the British modelling community.
 The Arrow continued in production, but the flagship role had been decisively assumed by the Javelin.

 So life was good at Allbon Engineering during this period!
 Despite the mounting pressure of work resulting from the popularity of the Javelin, Alan Allbon and Dennis Allen found time (or made time) to continue their work on potential future designs.
 Notable among these were the nice-looking 2.5 cc FRV diesel prototype seen at the right and a series of quite handsome 5 cc glow-plug prototypes, the last of which is illustrated below.
 Both of these designs look to have had considerable commercial potential if they could have been put into series production.
 There was also a prototype 10 cc spark-ignition twin, although this was probably seen more as a challenge to be met than as a serious candidate for future series production.